rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}

-### Temporary suspending tasks
+### Temporary halt tasks

-A task can be temporarily suspended.
+A task can be temporarily halted.
 Within the primary Synchronize view, select the task and right-click.
-Suspending a task will retain the type of task that was suspended when the task is resumed.
+Halting a task will retain the type of task that was halted when the task is resumed.
 An halted task displays a red stop sign in the action column.

 {{< figure src="/images/important/halttask.png" alt="" position="center" style="border-radius: 8px;" >}}